Harry Fletcher (Scottish footballer)

-Harry Mungles Fletcher (4 September 1879 – 7 June 1917) was a Scottish amateur footballer who played in the Scottish League for Queen's Park as a full back.
+Henry Mungles Fletcher (4 September 1879 – 7 June 1917) was a Scottish amateur footballer who played in the Scottish League for Queen's Park as a full back.

 Personal life

 Fletcher attended Glasgow University and worked as a geography teacher at North Kelvinside Higher Grade School and at John Neilson Institution.
 He served in the Royal Field Artillery and the Royal Horse Artillery during the First World War and was wounded at the Battle of the Somme.
 Fletcher was holding the rank of second lieutenant when he was killed by shellfire at Zillebeke on 7 June 1917.
 He was buried in Railway Dugouts Burial Ground (Transport Farm) Cemetery.